-QR codes: you’ve probably heard of them before and you’ve probably utilised them at some point.
+You’ve probably heard of the QR code before, and you’ve likely utilised them at some point.
 The technology is becoming an ever-popular resource.
-It can be used in various ways and are one of the most effective forms of barcode for many industries, such as marketing and communications, as well as for stock control within warehouses and factories.
+It can be used in various ways and is one of the most effective forms of barcode for many industries, such as marketing, communications and stock control within warehouses and factories.

-So, in a world full of advanced technology, just what is a QR code and could they be making a huge comeback for business, marketing, and much more?
+So, in a world full of advanced technology and barcoding systems, just what is a QR code, and could they be making a massive comeback for business, marketing, and much more?

 What is a QR Code?

 QR is short for Quick Response code and is an ‘upgraded’ version of a barcode.
-Think of a QR code as a custom barcode which can hold more information in less space.
+Think of a QR code as a custom barcode that can hold more information in less space.
 These 2D barcodes can store more than 4,000 alphanumeric characters horizontally and vertically.
-A traditional (linear) barcode can hold roughly 20 characters.
+A traditional linear barcode can hold roughly 20 characters.

 As a machine-readable barcode label, it consists of an array of black and white squares.
-The information stored in a QR Code is usually URLs, but anything can be stored, from contact data to calendar data, email addresses, phone numbers, SMS opening, plain text and geolocation.
+The information stored in a QR Code is usually URLs.
+Still, you can store anything, from contact data to calendar data, email addresses, phone numbers, SMS opening, plain text, and geolocation.

-They were originally designed to track cars throughout the manufacturing process; however, they can now be found everywhere from warehouses to assembly lines, business cards and billboards!
+Tech engineers initially designed the QR code to track cars throughout the manufacturing process; however, they can now be found everywhere from warehouses to assembly lines, business cards and billboards!

-You can use QR codes in business in many ways, such as business cards, promoting an event, and even business invoices.
+You can incorporate QR codes into your business in many ways, such as on business cards, promoting an event, and even business invoices.
 Let’s take a look at a few examples:

 You can give your customers more than just a ‘regular’ business card with the addition of a QR code.
-With a QR code, you can include more than just your basic information because they can store more than simple data.
+You can include more than just your basic information with a QR code because they can store more than simple data.
 You can add links to your website, blog, social media, add photos and much more.
-One simple scan and all your information can be saved to their contacts.
+A straightforward scan and all your information can be saved to their contacts.

 Invoices and Business Stationery

-If you include a QR code on items of business stationary or invoices that lead directly to your customer service site, you can provide much more detailed and helpful information such as contact details, user guides, return labels and much more.
+Suppose you include a QR code on items of business stationery or invoices that lead directly to your customer service site.
+In that case, you can provide much more detailed and helpful information such as contact details, user guides, return labels, and much more.

-QR codes along with other 2D barcodes can be very important tools for manufacturing and inventory management, as you are able to track more than just product name and price.
-QR codes can also include information such as serial number, part number, lot information, dates and many other data points.
+QR codes, along with other 2D barcodes, can be essential tools for manufacturing and inventory management, as you can track more than just product names and prices.
+QR codes can also include serial numbers, part numbers, lot information, dates, and many other data points.
 These features make the QR code a simple solution with stock keeping software.

 Events and Advertisements

-With the impact of Coronavirus, many restaurants, pubs and bars will be implementing a new kind of ordering system to limit the amount of contact staff have with customers.
-QR codes can be used in these kinds of businesses to help facilitate ordering.
-Customers can scan a QR with their phones that takes them to a website or app where they can order their drinks and food, easily allowing them to order without unnecessary contact with staff.
+With the impact of Coronavirus, many restaurants, pubs and bars took to implementing a new kind of ordering system to limit the amount of contact staff have with customers.
+QR codes have been used in these businesses to help facilitate ordering.
+Customers can simply scan a QR with their phones that take them to a website or app to order their drinks and food, easily allowing them to order without unnecessary contact with staff.
 QR codes for this application have been a great success during the pandemic.
-It facilitates quick ordering and helps draw customers into your business as they will be reassured that your premises is COVID safe.
+It facilitates quick ordering and helps draw customers into business as they are reassured that the premises are COVID safe.

-To scan a QR code using your phone couldn’t be simpler.
+Scanning a QR code using your phone couldn’t be simpler.
 You can open the default camera app or other photograph apps such as Snapchat to scan the code on most smartphones.
 There are also specific QR code scanning apps available.
-It’s as simple as holding your device’s camera over the QR code and your phone will automatically scan.
+It’s as simple as holding your device’s camera over the QR code, and your phone will automatically scan.
 However, if you are using them for commercial or business purposes, a barcode scanner can be a better option for time and efficiency.

-For business use, where you may need instant access to information, a barcode scanner which is compatible with 2D barcodes is suitable.
-Whether you need to capture barcodes on the shop floor, warehouse, or in the field, we have the right barcode scanner for your needs.
-Whether a general-purpose barcode scanner, a rugged one for tough warehouses or a companion scanner for enterprise scanning to mobile devices, a QR code can be scanned easily with a handheld barcode scanner.
+For business use, where you may need instant access to information, a barcode scanner compatible with 2D barcodes is suitable.
+So whether you need to capture barcodes on the shop floor, warehouse, or in the field, we have a convenient barcode scanner for your needs.
+Whether used alongside a general-purpose barcode scanner, a rugged one for tough warehouses or a companion scanner for enterprise scanning to mobile devices, you can scan a QR code easily with an Opticon handheld scanner.

 If you would like some advice or a quote for your QR barcode labels or scanners, simply contact one of our team members, who will be happy to help.